AMCAS Hobbies: What Adcoms Look For and How to Write Them Well

 You have 700 characters of space to discuss each of these activities and their impact on you.
 Of those 15, you can select up to three most meaningful experiences, which grants you 1325 characters of extra space to speak about these experiences in more detail.

 First and foremost, admissions committees are looking for activities in a few core areas: research experience, clinical exposure, and community involvement.
-Most of your activities will fall into these categories, so we recommend only including two or at most three hobbies.
+Most of your activities will fall into these categories, so we recommend including only two or, at most, three hobbies.

 You don’t have a lot of space to discuss these activities, so ensure your titles are as descriptive as possible and make every word count when you describe the activity.
 Don’t describe the activity itself, but rather your experience with it.
 Use one or two sentences to describe what you learned or gained from the experience.